Abenaesha/ne-news-FE/netlify-deployment.md

 - Select `Create & configure a new site`.
 - Provide your choice of site name.
 - Select your personal account.
 - Provide a deploy path.
-This needs to point to your build directory and should be `./build`.
+This needs to point to your build directory and should be `.` (as we're already in the build directory).

 Your draft version should now be deployed on a url, e.g. `https://5c13ab16055b9be1725868e6--your-site-name.netlify.com`.
 Test it out, make sure that everything is working as expected.